 New West Studios, Inc. is a custom music scoring facility in West Los Angeles owned and operated by composers Cody Westheimer and Julia Newmann.
-Sweethearts since their USC days in the late 90s, these two versatile music makers have brought heart and soul to hundreds of projects over the years.
+Sweethearts since their USC days in the late 90s, these two versatile music makers have brought heart and soul to hundreds of projects over the past two decades.

-Julia Newman has garnered three ASCAP awards during her 8 year (current) stint on the hit Fox show, "BONES," and has also worked on "MEDIUM" and "THE FINDER" alongside Emmy-Winning Composer Sean Callery.
+Julia Newman garnered four ASCAP awards during her 9 year stint on the hit Fox show, "BONES," and has also worked on "MEDIUM" and "THE FINDER" alongside Emmy-Winning Composer Sean Callery.
+Most recently Cody and Julia have teamed up with Sean on the new CBS series, "DOUBT."

 Cody Westheimer focuses primarily on independent cinema, documentary film/tv and nature films.
 He has scored over 45 features.
 Most recently he has begun providing epic scores for Giant Screen (IMAX) productions and has been a sought out source for sports and news themes.